Japsert/gpx-editor/data/arcjson.md

 ## visit extends common

-- hkStepCount
+Notes:

+- if one of place, manualPlace, or placeId is present, all three will be present
+- if either averageHeartRate or maxHeartRate is present, both will be present

 - radius
   - mean
   - sd
-- activeEnergyBurned
 - maxHeartRate?
 - averageHeartRate?
 - center
   - longitude
   - latitude
-- streetAddress
+- streetAddress?

-## place extends visit

-- place
+- place?
   - placeId
   - isHome?: true
   - name